exoplatform/exo-documentation/docs/GettingStarted.rst

 You can access the content of the article either by clicking on its title or by clicking on "read more".
-The details of the article are available on the current page and display all the information, including the publication date and the author.
+The details of the article are available on the current page and display all the information, including the publication date, the author and all the activity reactions (likes, comments and sent kudos)

 |image162|